MileHacker Logo

 Ground Travel

-• Rental Car: The most common and often most convenient method, specifically for groups or those with lots of gear.
-Rental agencies available in both MSP and DLH.
+• Rental Car: The most common and often most convenient method, notably for groups or those with lots of gear.
+Rental agencies available at both MSP and DLH.
 Book your Rental car well in advance.

 • Shuttle Services: Some private shuttle services operate from MSP to gateway towns like Ely or Grand Marais.
 These services often coordinate through outfitters and usually require pre-booking.

-• Flight Deals: Check tools like Dollar Flight Club and Skyscanner for opportunities to save.
+• Flight Deals: Check tools like Dollar Flight Club and Skyscanner for cost-saving possibilities.

 Airport Arrival